2015 National League Division Series: Game 2

 Looking to even the series, the Dodgers turned to Zack Greinke, who led the league in earned run average in the regular season.
 The Mets countered with rookie Noah Syndergaard in an attempt to go back to New York with a 2–0 series lead.
 The Mets scored two in the second off Greinke on home runs by Yoenis Céspedes and rookie Michael Conforto, the latter doing so in his first career postseason at-bat.
 Greinke was stellar after that, shutting out the Mets and facing the minimum of 15 batters from the third through seventh innings.
 He allowed five hits with no walks and eight strikeouts.
 However, through six innings, Greinke was out-dueled by Syndergaard, who gave up one run through his first six innings while striking out nine.

 Syndergaard and the Mets took a 2–1 lead to the bottom of the seventh.
 L.A.'s eighth-place hitter, Enrique Hernández, drew a one-out walk.
 Don Mattingly sent up veteran Chase Utley to hit for Greinke.
 Hernández stole second and Utley followed with a single to put the tying run on third and the go-ahead run at first with one out.
 Utley's hit chased Syndergaard from the game, manager Terry Collins sending in 42-year-old Bartolo Colón.
 Howie Kendrick lined a 1-2 pitch over the outstretched arm of Colón but on a hop to second baseman Daniel Murphy, setting up the most controversial play of the game.
 Murphy tossed to shortstop Rubén Tejada, who was moving to second base to start a potential double play.
-Utley slid late, with his helmet making contact with Tejada's thigh, who tried to jump over the runner but was upended and injured.
+Utley slid late, with his helmet making contact with Tejada's thigh, who tried to spin and throw to first but was upended and injured.
 Hernández scored, Kendrick was safe at first, and it appeared a runner would be at first with two outs and the game tied at 2–2.
 The Dodgers challenged the ruling at second base, arguing that Tejada never made contact with the bag to force out Utley.
 Just as the Mets were about to cart Tejada off the field with what would later be diagnosed with a fractured fibula, the call at second was overturned to safe.
 Now with runners on first and second and one out, Collins inserted Addison Reed in relief.
 After a Corey Seager flyout, the Dodgers took a 5–2 lead on back-to-back doubles from Adrián González and Justin Turner.
 Dodger relievers Chris Hatcher and Kenley Jansen pitched scoreless eighth and ninth innings, respectively, to even the series at a game apiece.